Azure/azure-functions-redis-extension/README.md

   - This field can be resolved using `INameResolver`.

 #### Avaiable Output Types
+- `string`: This is the value that was broadcast.
 - `RedisPubSubMessage`: This class wraps [`ChannelMessage` from StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis/blob/main/src/StackExchange.Redis/ChannelMessageQueue.cs).
   - `string SubscriptionChannel`: The channel that the subscription was created from.
   - `string Channel`: The channel that the message was broadcast to.